programminghistorian/jekyll/author-guidelines.md

 #### Use standard formats and sizes
 Make sure the images are in web-friendly formats such as PNG or JPEG and sized appropriately (both in terms of pixels and bytes).

-#### Inserting Figures in Your Lesson
+#### Including images
-Wherever you want to insert a figure, use the following line of code in the body of your lesson:
+Wherever you want to insert an image, use the following line of code in the body of your lesson:

 {% raw %}
 ``` markdown